Kaunertal Glacier & Winter Mountain Fendels

 Skiing from October to June?
 Tyrol's youngest glacier makes it possible!
 In the Kaunertal, you have not just one, but two ski areas to enjoy for double the fun on the slopes.

 Experience the Kaunertal Glacier and Fendels with just one ski pass.
 Guaranteed to get the most out of your winter holiday!
-New from 7th December 2019: the Falginjoch lift on the Kaunertal Glacier - winter sports fun up to 3,113 m above sea level.
+New since December 2019: the Falginjoch lift on the Kaunertal Glacier - winter sports fun up to 3,113 m above sea level.

 Skiing on the Kaunertal Glacier

 In the Kaunertal, you are always just one step away from a glacial paradise.
 The journey on the the Kaunertal Glacier Road is an experience in itself!
 When you finally have the skis under your feet, you'll love the wide-open slopes on the glacier.
 As a landmark of the Tyrolean Valley, the glaciated Weißseespitze (3,535 m) always keeps a watchful eye over the winter athletes.

 New since 7th December 2019: the Falginjochbahn 3,113 m - Austria's first "100er Funifor" cable car on the Kaunertal Glacier.
 The new railway runs along the former tow-track lanes of the Weissseeferner Lifts I + II.
 The aging Weissseeferner ski lifts were dismantled at the end of the ski season 2018/19 so that they can now be replaced by a railway model unique in Austria.
 The train starts right next to the car park at the glacier restaurant at 2,750 m and ends at the Falginjoch at 3,113 m.